2024 marks the End of the Aero Race Bike

 A good way to think about the modern race bike is the following graphic provided by 3T.
 It was made for their Strada road bike and divides the bike into 2 parts: the front part, the “Speed Zone” is performance and aero-driven, and the rear part, the “Comfort Zone” is comfort-driven.

-The modern race bike can be divided into 2 parts: the front part, the "Speed Zone" is performance and aero-driven, and the rear part, the "Comfort Zone" is comfort-driven.
-Make a Friend Faster
+The modern race bike can be divided into two parts: the front part, known as the “Speed Zone,” is performance and aero-driven, while the rear part, known as the “Comfort Zone,” is focused on comfort.

 This makes a lot of sense.
 As we know from our deep dive into aerodynamics, the front matters most to maximize the aerodynamic benefits as the bike hits “clean air”.
 At the back, the aero penalty is less likely a relevant factor.
 Therefore, improvements in compliance at the rear of the bike can significantly enhance comfort since the rider bears most of the weight in that area.